vrrashkov/TokenParser/README.md

 In the above scenario 2 files are going to be generated **cds-dark** and **cds-light** they will both be containing tokens which we set through **template_type** in this case **composition**, **boxShadow** and **color**.  <u>Every different type contains specific keys you can use to create the template that you want</u>.
 See below the list of special keywords you can use.

-You can use every time multiple times for more clean way of creating your values.
+You can use every type multiple times for more clean way of creating your values.
 There are many **filters** that can help you create the template you want (check them bellow).
 Also because this tool is using [Liquid](https://github.com/cobalt-org/liquid-rust) you can expect every filter/tags/blocks to be usable in your templates.
 As you can see from the above code there are if statements that check if a variable is present and if it is display something.

 Optional values can be added with the **optional** filter.
 Instead of using if statements sometimes it's easier to just use the **optional** filter and display the value only if it exists.